-If you do not yet have a home business idea, ask yourself three questions:
+If you don't have a home business idea yet, ask yourself three questions:

 1. Is there a gap in the market?
 Have you tried to buy something that you just can't find?
 In which case, others may be looking for that product too.